Explanation of Course Numbers

 ITAL 3600.
 Special Topics in Italian Literature and Culture.
 3 Credits.

-May be repeated for credit provided the topic differs.
+Topics vary by semester.
+May be repeated for credit provided topic differs.
+Consult the Schedule of Classes for more details.
+Taught in Italian.

 ITAL 4183.
 History of Italian Film.
 3 Credits.